 Bungie eventually did include pay to win items in Destiny 2, but only for Korean market so it's possible 343 will attempt something similar, but the western gamer market should be free of such items in Halo Infinite.

-The game is still years away from release so everything at this point is pure speculation, but it's nice to have a bit of solid info, especially when it states that that plague upon gaming industry that are paid loot boxes will not be ruining Halo Infinite.
+The game is still years away from release so everything at this point is pure speculation, but it's nice to have a bit of solid info, especially when it states that that plague upon gaming industry that are paid loot boxes will not Halo Infinite.